 7 indoor medicinal plants to keep you healthy

-Here is a list of 7 indoor medicinal plants that you can easily find in India and can keep in your homes for a long and healthy life.
+Here is a list of 7 indoor medicinal plants that you can easily find and can keep in your homes for long and healthy life.

-Turmeric is used as a spice in Indian kitchens mostly because of its amazing health benefits
+Turmeric is used as a spice in many kitchens mostly because of its amazing health benefits

 Health Benefits of Turmeric